SSaquif/docker-notes/part-2.md

 ## `docker-compose.yml` File Breakdown

+> All `docker-compose` commands needs to run from the folder where compose file is located

 See folder `3-vidly` for actual example file

 In this file we define the building block/services of our applications